k31001/hello-world/README.md

    - Samsung holds a 40% market share in memory chips.

 ### Script:
 "On this slide, we see three main companies in the semiconductor industry.
 First is TSMC, which holds a huge 50% of the market.
-TSMC is the world’s largest chip manufacturer, producing advanced semiconductors used in smartphones and computers.
+TSMC is the world’s largest chip manufacturer, producing the most advanced semiconductors for smartphones and computers.

 Next, NVIDIA leads AI-related GPU with 85% market share.
 NVIDIA is known for its GPUs, which are critical for gaming and AI.

-Lastly, Samsung has 40% of the market share in DRAM and NAND memory chips.
+Lastly, Samsung has 40% of the market share in memory chips like DRAM and NAND flash.

 These numbers show how a few companies control most of the market, influencing prices, technology, and the industry’s direction.